Bugyei-Thomas/Bugyei-Thomas/README.md

 <br>

 ### 🌐 Portfolio
-Check out my [Portfolio](https://your-portfolio.com) (in progress) to see what I’ve done, what I’m working on, and where I’m headed next.
+Check out my [portfolio](https://bugportfolio.netlify.app/) to see what I’ve done, what I’m working on, and where I’m headed next.
 My GitHub might be quiet now, but my portfolio tells the real story.
 <br>

 ### Fun Fact